MelcherSt/HTweb/README.md

 	3. session tables `$ oil r migrate --modules=sessions`
 	4. all others `$ oil r migrate --all`
 * run the application using `$ oil s`

-## License
-Explicitly no license is supplied.
-Melcher a.k.a AuroraWizard © 2016.
-All rights reserved.